denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 interpretive experience.

 The stratified nature of digital inscription poses obvious challenges in the political sphere.
-Our ability to mobilize against censorship or surveillance, for example, is in peril when such mechanisms operate at a microscopic scale, requiring specialized training and tools for interpretation.
-It also presents a c challenge to the practice of literary hermeneutics more generally.
+Our ability to mobilize against censorship or surveillance is in peril when such mechanisms operate at a microscopic scale, requiring specialized training and tools for interpretation.
+Laminate text presents a challenge to the practice of literary hermeneutics more generally.
 How does critical interpretive practice persist in conditions where readers can no longer rely on the continuing stability of the medium?
-The theoretical problem is not one where can choose to discuss texts as entities of pure immanence or pure transcendence, enduring or ephemeral.
-We are confronted instead with textuality that does not converge on a single location and with texts whose multivalence is derived from their structural diffusion.
-The emerging materialities of laminate text force us to reconsider long-standing critical assumptions about the physics of inscription.
+The theoretical problem is not one of fixing a text as either an immanent object or a transcendent idea, enduring or ephemeral.
+We are confronted instead with texts that do not converge on a single location and whose multivalence is derived from their structural diffusion.
+Composite media force us to reconsider long-standing critical assumptions about the physics of inscription at the foundation of hermeneutics.

 ## Stratigraphy

-Having summarized the basic theoretical concerns related to the emerging material conditions laminate text, I would like to turn my attention now to the historical archaeology of the medium itself.
+Having summarized the basic theoretical concerns related to the emerging material properties of laminate text, I would like to turn my attention now to the historical archaeology of the medium itself.
 I borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and metaphoric